Jump to:

 Emerging interventions

-Regenerative medicine for symptomatic relief and to delay surgical management has been considered in the literature, but scientific data to support their use in FAI syndrome is insufficient.
+Orthobiologics for symptomatic relief and to delay surgical management have been considered in the literature, but scientific data to support their use in FAI syndrome is insufficient.

-There is insufficient literature addressing the treatment of FAI syndrome with orthobiologics.
-Low-quality evidence demonstrates improved pain and function with intra-articular hip hyaluronic acid.40 Otherwise, there is insufficient evidence to support the use of injection therapies for the treatment of FAI syndrome at this time.35,37,40
+Low-quality evidence demonstrates improved pain and function with intra-articular hip hyaluronic acid.58 Otherwise, there is insufficient evidence to support the use of injection therapies for the treatment of FAI syndrome at this time.51,58,59

-In one recent study, patients that failed conservative management for labral tears, including intra-articular steroid injection, were treated with leukocyte-rich platelet rich plasma using ultrasound guidance into the labrum.
-Although this was a small pilot study (n=8), it did show a statistically reduced pain level at two, four, and six weeks on the mHHS, with improved function.41
+In one study, patients that failed conservative management for labral tears, including intra-articular steroid injection, were treated with leukocyte-rich platelet-rich plasma using ultrasound guidance into the labrum.
+Although this was a small pilot study (n=8), it did show a statistically reduced pain level at two, four, and six weeks on the mHHS, with improved function.60

 Translation into practice: practice “pearls”/changes in clinical practice behaviors and skills

 Adequate recognition of the symptomatology, clinical signs and imaging findings for FAI syndrome is key in differentiating FAI syndrome from other pain syndromes.
-Delayed diagnosis may cause functional impairments, degenerative changes of the hip joint and leads to unnecessary imaging studies and interventions.
+Delayed diagnosis may cause functional impairments, degenerative changes of the hip joint, and lead to unnecessary imaging studies and interventions.

-• Plain radiographs can be obtained to define cam and pincer deformity
+• Plain radiographs can be obtained to define cam and pincer deformities.

-• This hip morphology is frequent in asymptomatic individuals and presence of a cam or pincer morphology is not equal to FAI.
+• Radiographic findings of FAI are frequent in asymptomatic individuals and presence of a cam or pincer morphology is not equal to FAI syndrome.

-• Repetitive physical activity during growth with poor spine/pelvic biomechanics may cause this anatomical morphology.
+• Repetitive physical activity during growth with poor spine/pelvic biomechanics may cause these anatomical morphologies.

 • Early recognition is important as addressing underlying biomechanical or anatomical abnormalities can help prevent worsening of cam or pincer anatomy.